Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 ### Can better prompting fix the results?

 There's definitely a pattern to the LLM failures: they generate code which _looks_ plausible.
 The only issue is that, on inspection, details such as null value handling are not always taken care of.
-Can we fix this by reminding the LLMs of how Polars handles them?
+Can we fix this by reminding the LLMs of the details of Polars' behaviour?

 The answer is...yes!
 Indeed, by appending